 For more information, please visit their website.

-The principal focus of the College of Medicine is on meeting the primary-care needs of Florida, with a particular emphasis on rural, minority, elderly, and other underserved populations.
+The principal focus of the College of Medicine is on meeting the primary-care needs of Florida's primary-care needs, with a particular emphasis on rural, minority, elderly, and other underserved populations.

-Before this medical school was created in 2000, most experts thought the U.S. actually had too many medical schools and physicians.
+Before this medical school was established in 2000, most experts thought the U.S. had too many medical schools and physicians.
 Research done in connection with our founding, however, began a monumental shift in that thinking.
 It turned out that U.S. physicians were plentiful but distributed ineffectively, especially for rural patients, and were rapidly approaching retirement age.
-We graduated our first class in 2005.
-Through 2012, more than half of our alumni had matched in the primary-care specialties of internal medicine, family medicine, pediatrics, or obstetrics-gynecology.
+The first FSU College of Medicine class graduated in 2005.
+Since then, more than half of our alumni have matched in the primary-care specialties of internal medicine, family medicine, pediatrics, or obstetrics-gynecology.

 The larger goal is to serve the underserved.
 In that sense, producing a surgeon will serve in rural Florida is at least as valuable as producing another family physician will serve in Orlando.
 We strive to fulfill Florida’s need for better medical care for all of its residents.

-The College of Medicine has been working with Gadsden’s health department and school district to expand services in student health centers at James A. Shanks Middle School and George W. Munroe Elementary School.
-Medical school faculty, FSU medical students, and psychology graduate students work part time there – thanks in large part to the donations raised by the incomparable Dance Marathon volunteers.
+The College of Medicine has been working with Gadsden’s health department and school district to expand its services in student health centers at James A. Shanks Middle School and George W. Munroe Elementary School.
+Medical school faculty, FSU medical students, and psychology graduate students work part time, thanks in large part to the donations raised by Dance Marathon.